Car rams Russian Embassy gate in Romania, driver dead

 According to police, firefighters who arrived at the scene were able to put the fire out but the driver died at the scene.

 There was no immediate information on a possible motive or other details.
+Russia’s embassy in Bucharest told The Associated Press in a telephone call that it could not yet provide any details about the incident.

 Romania, which shares a long land border with Ukraine, has taken in more than 600,000 refugees since Russia invaded its neighbor.